Buying a home when you have bad credit is a difficult endeavor.

 Even for borrowers with low credit scores, the American dream of homeownership still exists, although with a higher interest rate.
 Make sure you check your credit and fix any errors.

 Maximize your credit score by paying down your credit card balances.
 If you have collections, negotiate with them to remove the account if you pay them off.

-Check your savings to see if you have extra money for a larger downpayment.
-Emphasize to the lender any compensating factors, like a long employment history, high income, or clean payment history over the past year.
-Stay optimistic, lots of people who have bad credit have been able to buy a house, you can to.
+Check your savings to see if you have extra money for a larger down payment.
+Emphasize to the lender any compensating factors, like long employment history, high income, or clean payment history over the past year.
+Stay optimistic.
+Lots of people who have bad credit have been able to buy a house; you can too.